fastapi/fastapi/docs/tutorial/security/intro.md

 ## OAuth2

-OAuth2 is a specification that defines several ways to handle authentication and autorization.
+OAuth2 is a specification that defines several ways to handle authentication and authorization.

-It is quite an extensive especification and covers several complex use cases.
+It is quite an extensive specification and covers several complex use cases.

 It includes ways to authenticate using a "third party".